Get Moving to Save on Term Life Insurance

 You might want to sit down before you read this.

 Actually, standing up is a better choice.
 Come to think of it; it’s best if you move around as you read.
 Just grab your laptop or mobile device and go.
 Can you do that?

 Why?
 Because sitting too long can kill you.

 Sitting has been called the new smoking.
 Don’t believe me?
 Just listen to Dr. Sanjay Gupta tell it.

-And to make matters even grimmer, the study authors have concluded that exercising every day, no matter how much or what type, will not reverse the damage inflicted by excessive sitting.
+And to make matters even grimmer, the study’s authors concluded that exercising every day, no matter how much or what type, will not reverse the damage inflicted by excessive sitting.
 Learn more here: How Lifestyle Can Affect Life Insurance Rates.